 Ferrari SpA designs and manufactures sports cars.
 The Company offers new and pre-owned vehicles, repair services, warranty programs, financial services, and a variety of apparels.
 Ferrari participates in formula racing events and serves customers worldwide.

 DCF Fair Value Target:

 We started the process of determining a valid price forecast for Ferrari NV with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that Ferrari NV ranked in the 14th percentile in terms of potential gain offered.
-Our DCF analysis suggests the stock is overvalued by about 85.33%.
+To summarize, we found that Ferrari NV ranked in the 11th percentile in terms of potential gain offered.
+We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
 The most interesting components of our discounted cash flow analysis for Ferrari NV ended up being:

-The stock's equity weight, or the proportion of capital from equity relative to debt, is 94.
-Its equity weight surpasses that of 90.14% of free cash flow generating stocks in the Consumer Cyclical sector.
+The company's balance sheet shows it gets 94% of its capital from equity, and 6% of its capital from debt.
+Its equity weight surpasses that of 89.27% of free cash flow generating stocks in the Consumer Cyclical sector.

-The business' balance sheet suggests that 6% of the company's capital is sourced from debt; this is greater than merely 17.18% of the free cash flow producing stocks we're observing.
+The business' balance sheet suggests that 6% of the company's capital is sourced from debt; this is greater than only 17.04% of the free cash flow producing stocks we're observing.

 Terminal Growth Rate in Free Cash Flow